Harlocchi/looqbox-challenge/README.md

 - Creation and configuration of an EC2 instance.
 - Route 53 configuration for DNS resolution.
 - Pointing the domain to the instance's IP.
-I needed to generate the .jar file locally on my machine, place it in an S3 bucket, and then use the AWS CLI to transfer it to the instance.
+needed to generate the .jar file locally on my machine, place it in an S3 bucket, and then use the AWS CLI to transfer it to the instance.

 https://harlocchi.cloud/pokemons
 https://harlocchi.cloud/pokemons/highlight